numberscope/frontscope/doc/working-with-git-and-github.md

 Look these over one last time to make sure they are the changes you intend.
 If not, go back to your branch and fix up whatever was awry and push it again.

-(Note that the first time you push a branch to git, the response message actually includes a quick direct link to this comparison page; you can save that away and use it later, instead of navigating through GitHub's web interface.)

 When all of those changes look right, click the big green button at the top right that says "Create Pull Request".
 This click will take you to the "Open a Pull Request" form.
-(Note that the first time you push a branch to git, the response message actually includes a quick direct link to thisform; you can save that away and use it later, instead of navigating through GitHub's web interface.)
+(Note that the first time you push a branch to git, the response message actually includes a quick direct link to this form; you can save that away and use it later, instead of navigating through GitHub's web interface.)